Experimental genuine quantum nonlocality in the triangle network

 Here, we go beyond the bilocal model and study the correlations generated in the triangle network.
 Different from previous experimental studies of triangle network, we consider entangled measurements at each node.
-Specifically, all the three parties are pairwise connected via a polarisation entangled photon source and at each party we perform an EJM.
-The generated correlation (see Eq.~\ref{eq:EJM_Distribution}) is believed to be genuine to the triangle network, that is not related to standard Bell nonlocality~\cite{NNrev}.
-We use two methods to demonstrate the nonlocality of the observed correlations, both based on a machine-learning-based heuristic program.
-The first is using the machine learning program to calculate the minimal distance between the observed correlation to the local hidden variable models.
-The other is observing the violation of a family of inequalities inspired by the machine learning program.
-Our results demonstrate that experimental observing this new form of nonlocality is possible with current technology.
+Specifically, all three parties are pairwise connected via a polarisation entangled photon source and at each party we perform an EJM.
+The generated correlation (see Eq.~\ref{eq:EJM_Distribution}) is believed to be genuine to the triangle network, that is not related to standard Bell nonlocality~\cite{NNrev, GNN}.
+We demonstrate the nonlocality of the observed correlations based on a machine-learning-based heuristic program which calculates the minimal distance between the observed correlation to the local hidden variable models.
+Our results demonstrate that experimentally observing this new form of nonlocality is possible with current technology.